 The range of contributions welcomed by the Editor includes scholarly articles and notes, book reviews, conference reports, announcement of forthcoming events and other matters of interest to university teachers of English language and literature and to those engaged in English Studies research.
 The contributions sent to the Editor are distributed along the two platforms The Blog and The Journal as shown below.

-Materials such as news, info and notes about current ESSE matters, conference reports, academic events, book announcements or in memoriam articles are published as they are received on the All Blog Posts page of The Blog platform of the ESSE Messenger website.
+Materials such as news, info and notes about current ESSE matters, conference announcements and reports, academic publications and events, book announcements or in memoriam articles are published as they are received on the All Blog Posts page of The Blog platform of The ESSE Messenger website.
 The materials published as blog posts are associated with several categories listed in The Blog menu; if clicked, the specific posts associated with them are displayed.

 Professional articles, book reviews, literary excerpts from guest authors, interviews are published in PDF issues (downloadable from: Journal > ESSE Messenger > Issues) twice a year – (i) in July (the Summer issue) and (ii) December (the Winter issue).
 These issues are open access.